julianpoy/recipesage-docs/docs/tutorials/recipes/recipe-details.md

 The page layout will change based on the screen size of the device you're browsing on so that it's always optimized.
 For the best experience, we suggest having a device large enough to where the ingredients and instructions are shown side-by-side.

+## Cook Mode

+Cook mode is a distraction-free view designed for following a recipe while you're actually cooking.
+Open it from the options menu in the top right corner of the recipe details page by selecting **Enter Cook Mode**.

+While in cook mode:

+- The view focuses on just the ingredients, instructions, and notes, hiding the rest of the page and the app's navigation.
+- The screen is kept awake so the device won't dim or lock while you work.
+- The app attempts to go fullscreen where the device supports it.
+On devices that don't (notably some iPhones), the rest of the cook mode experience still applies.
+- Ingredients and instructions can still be tapped to strike them through as you go, and your progress and scale carry over from (and back to) the recipe details page.
+- If you have recipes pinned, the pinned recipe toolbar stays available for switching between them, and switching keeps you in cook mode.

+You can adjust the recipe scale from cook mode using the scale button in the top bar.
+To leave cook mode, use the close button in the top left corner.

+Cook mode uses its own font size so you can set it larger for reading from a distance, separate from the app's global font size.
+See [📖 Cook Mode Font Size](../settings/settings.md#cook-mode-font-size).

 ## Scaling

 <img className="screenshot" src="/img/recipe-details-scale.png" alt="Recipe scaling dialog"></img>